-On June 4, 2008 Mr. Gross entered into a purchase plan, in accordance with the guidelines of Rule 10b5-1 and the provisions of Rule 10b-18 of the Exchange Act, under which he placed a limit order to purchase up to two million shares of Marathon common stock at a price of \$8 per share or below beginning the first business day after Amendment No. 1 to the joint proxy statement/prospectus was filed with the SEC until the earlier of the business day immediately preceding the record date for the meeting of stockholders at which the Merger is to be voted upon by Marathon's stockholders or purchases reach two million shares.
+On June 4, 2008 Mr. Gross entered into a stock purchase plan with Citi, in accordance with the guidelines of Rule 10b5-1 and the provisions of Rule 10b-18 of the Exchange Act, under which he placed a limit order to purchase up to two million shares of Marathon common stock at a price of \$8 per share or below beginning on June 4, 2008, the first business day after Amendment No. 1 to the joint proxy statement/prospectus was filed with the SEC, until July 3, 2008 (the business day immediately preceding the record date for the meeting of stockholders at which the Merger is to be voted upon by Marathon's stockholders).